5 Signs An Aging Loved One Needs Help

 Below are 5 signs that an aging loved one needs help in order to create the safe, independent and dignified life he or she wishes and deserves.

-Did your aging loved one once take great pride in his or her grooming habits — i.e. regular haircuts, hair appointments, shaving, bathing etc. — and is now no longer making time for these appointments or self-care rituals?
+Did your aging love one once take great pride in his or her grooming habits — i.e. regular haircuts, hair appointments, shaving, bathing, etc. — and is now no longer making time for these appointments or self-care rituals?
 Has he or she lost weight?

 An appearance change by your aging loved one is one of the most common signs that he or she is in need of additional support or a higher level of care.
 You might find that your loved one seems to be wearing the same clothes all the time.
 His or her clothes may also be wrinkled or soiled.
 Often times, this is combined with his or her overall appearance become unkempt.